 - Go to the search option through the ‘Start’ menu.

-- This will start the CRC Error Scan.
+- This will start the scan.

 - Wait for the scan to complete.